apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

-- Should `BufferTransform` re-use functionality of other nodes, rather than being an independent node?
+- Should buffer transformations re-use functionality of other nodes?

   Option 1 is preferred.

-  - Option 1: Add `BufferTransform` as its own node.
+  - Option 1: Add buffer transformations as an attribute to the `PrimFunc`.

   - Option 2: In TE-based schedules, `AttrStmtNode` could give the buffer to be transformed, along with the transformation to be